 Eligible Employees.
 The Committee, in its sole discretion, may grant a Bonus Award relating to a given Performance Period to one or more individuals meeting the requirements set forth in this section, as the Committee selects ("Eligible Employees").
-All full-time and part-time employees of the Company and employees of the Company's subsidiaries, other than commissioned sales employees and employees participating in Management by Objectives Plans, are eligible to be selected to receive a grant of a Bonus Award under the 2021 AIP.
-For avoidance of doubt, employees can only participate in one cash incentive plan at one time.
-Employees who are new hires are eligible to be selected to participate in the 2021 AIP as of their hire date, except that an employee with a start date on or after October 1st (or such other date established by the Committee at the commencement of the Performance Period) following the commencement of the Performance Period will not be eligible to participate in the 2021 AIP with respect to the ongoing Performance Period.
+All full-time and part-time employees of the Company or one of its subsidiaries are eligible to be selected to receive a grant of a Bonus Award under the 2022 Annual Incentive Plan, with the exception of employees participating in another Company short-term incentive plan or Management by Objectives Plan or who are governed by a collective bargaining or similar agreement and/or are otherwise part of a unionized bargaining unit.
+For avoidance of doubt, employees can participate in only one incentive plan at one time.
+Employees who are new hires are eligible to be selected to participate in the 2022 Annual Incentive Plan as of their hire date, except that an employee with a start date on or after October 1st (or such other date established by the Committee at the commencement of the Performance Period) following the commencement of the Performance Period will not be eligible to participate in the 2022 Annual Incentive Plan with respect to the ongoing Performance Period.
 If Participant begins employment with the Company following the commencement of the Performance Period, the amount of a Bonus Award Payment, if any, that becomes payable will be pro-rated by multiplying the Bonus Award Payment by the Participation Period Factor.
-Eligibility to receive a Bonus Award under the 2021 AIP does not guarantee that the eligible individual will actually receive a Bonus Award.
-Participation in the 2021 AIP does not imply or guarantee participation in any future annual incentive plans.
+Eligibility to receive a Bonus Award under the 2022 Annual Incentive Plan does not guarantee that the Eligible Employee will actually receive a Bonus Award.
+Participation in the 2022 Annual Incentive Plan does not imply or guarantee participation in any future annual incentive plans.

 Bonus Award Payment Eligibility Requirements.
-To be eligible to receive the payment of a Bonus Award, a Participant must be employed by the Company or a subsidiary on the date when the Bonus Award is paid pursuant to the section below with the heading "Payment of Awards."
+To be eligible to receive the payment of a Bonus Award, a Participant must be employed by the Company or a subsidiary on the date when the Bonus Award is paid pursuant to the section below with the heading "Payment of Awards" (subject only to the subsection below with the heading "Employment Terminations").

-A Participant may be eligible to receive a pro-rated Bonus Award in the event of the Participant's death, disability, or approved leave of absence.
+A Participant may be eligible to receive a pro-rated Bonus Award (based on the Participation Period Factor) in the event of the Participant's death, disability, or approved leave of absence.
 In the case of a deceased Participant, any such Bonus Award will be paid to the Participant's estate.